microsoftgraph/microsoft-graph-docs-contrib/concepts/bookingsbusiness-business-rules.md

 ---
 title: "Business rules to follow when creating or updating Bookings appointments using Microsoft Graph"
-description: "This article describes the business rules to follow when using the create or update Bookings appointments in Microsoft Graph." ms.localizationpriority: medium
+description: "This article describes the business rules to follow when using the create or update Bookings appointments APIs in Microsoft Graph." ms.localizationpriority: medium
 author: kwekua
 ms.prod: "bookings"
 doc_type: conceptualPageType
 ---

-# Business rules to follow when creating or updating Bookings appointments using Microsoft Graph
+# Business rules for Bookings appointments

 When a non-admin user creates an appointment in Microsoft Bookings, Bookings uses the business rules that are configured for the calendar.
 Only administrators have the authority to override Bookings rules.